nerfstudio-project/viser/_sources/development.md.txt

 In this note, we outline current practices, tools, and workflows for `viser` development.
 We assume that the repository is cloned to `~/viser`.

-There's a lot of improvement that can be made here.
-PRs for tooling are welcome.

 ## Python install

 We recommend an editable install for Python development, ideally in a virtual